pinkest-nekomata/LaDS-Lore-Project/Main Story/WU-15 Sketches Vol 13.md

 > The commander gazes at [[Yvette]] with a perfectly measured smile, which she meets with ice in her eyes.
 > "I want to know what's out there in deep space that makes you so willing to abandon everything here on Earth."
 > "Humanity's problem was never about energy--it's about refusing to let go of what we already have, even when it's become worthless.
 A tethered kite will never reach the far sky, Ms. Yvette."
 * ((Contrast this directly to [[Pathless Realm#03 Night Flight]] which specifically establishes the image of Caleb as a kite and MC as being/holding his string, and this being how he makes it back from his doomed Deepspace Tunnel trip.
-This comment foreshadows the personality changes caused by the [[Toring Chip]].))
+This comment foreshadows the personality changes caused by the [[Toring chip]].))

 As her son returns to her, [[Yvette]] tells [[Caleb]] she's working on a new book called 'Heartless'.
 He wishes her success.